roman-milk/roman-milk.github.io/herman.md

  I gave him a nasty look and said, "She's in the kitchen" and then I walked away from him.
 As I walked away he said:

  "Hey ass wipe!
 It isn't my fault that you can't do the job and your wife has to come to me to get what she needs."
-Report_Story #3